 “Sit down Daniel, I have something to tell you,” my mother began.
 The next sentence she spoke was, “I’m not your mother.
 Your real mother (Sophie) lives in France and you have another family there with two sisters.” – AN EXTRAORDINARY LIFE

-In 2002 my father, P. Frank Freeman passed away at the age of 80.5 years.
-A week later I found myself in the boyhood home my father built trying to decide what we, my brother, sister and I, should do with a lifetime of materials our father had accumulated.
-In the hallway closet we found neatly wrapped hundreds if not thousands of his left over “Powerful Force For Freedom” posters/lithographs of the aircraft carrier art work he did for the United States Navy.
-In and amongst those posters were approximately 3,000 historical and 25th anniversary poster of the USS Enterprise that were never sent to the ship, although they were neatly crated and addressed for shipment.
-Those particular posters were the last ones my father would every paint and they were never sent to the ship.
-Going through his correspondence with the captain of the ship, I came to the conclusion there had been a change of command to the USS Enterprise just as the lithographs were rolling of the press and the new commanding officer refused to take them or pay for the art work that was requested by the former commanding officer and his staff.
+In 2002 my father, P. Frank Freeman, passed away at the age of 80.5 years.
+A week later, I found myself in the boyhood home my father built trying to decide what we, my brother, sister, and I, should do with a lifetime of materials our father had accumulated.
+In the hallway closet, we found neatly wrapped hundreds if not thousands of his leftover “Powerful Force For Freedom” posters/lithographs of the aircraft carrier artwork he did for the United States Navy.
+In and amongst those posters were approximately 3,000 historical and 25th-anniversary poster of the USS Enterprise that was never sent to the ship, although they were neatly crated and addressed for shipment.
+Those particular posters were the last ones my father would every paint, and they were never sent to the ship.
+Going through his correspondence with the captain of the ship, I came to the conclusion there had been a change of command to the USS Enterprise just as the lithographs were rolling off the press and the new commanding officer refused to take them or pay for the artwork that was requested by the former commanding officer and his staff.

-From the hallway closet I made my way down to the garage to open military trunks laying next to the outer wall.
-Opening one of them I came across a bundle of letters as well as file folders of government correspondence.
-The neatly bundled letters intrigued me, I had never seen them, probably because I never looked in the trunks – those were my father’s private storage facilities and we were forbidden to look in them on penalty of “death,” not really.
-As a child, you learned that your parents’ “stuff” was their stuff and you didn’t go rummaging around in them.
-Anyway, as I unbundled those stacks of letters I began to notice that many of them were written in French, some of them 10-15 pages in length.
+From the hallway closet, I made my way down to the garage to open military trunks lying next to the outer wall.
+Opening one of them, I came across a bundle of letters as well as file folders of government correspondence.
+The neatly bundled letters intrigued me.
+I had never seen them, probably because I never looked in the trunks – those were my father’s private storage facilities, and we were forbidden to look in them on penalty of “death,” not really.
+As a child, you learned that your parents’ “stuff” was their stuff, and you didn’t go rummaging around in them.
+Anyway, as I unbundled those stacks of letters, I began to notice that many of them were written in French, some of them 10-15 pages in length.

-As I tried to piece my parents’ life together based upon the letters written in English, I began to ponder how best to tell the story.
-As the letters written in French began to be translated, first by my son’s high school French teacher, then a coworker, and finally my sisters in France, did I begin to get a more complete representation of my biological parents’ tumultuous life.
-As my sisters began to translate the letters, a one sided picture began to emerge in that they thought was my father would beat his wife, my mother.
+As I tried to piece my parents’ life together based on the letters written in English, I began to ponder how best to tell the story.
+As the letters written in French began to be translated, first by my son’s high school French teacher, then a coworker, and finally, my sisters in France, did I begin to get a complete representation of my biological parents’ tumultuous life.
+As my sisters began to translate the letters, a one-sided picture began to emerge in that they thought was my father would beat his wife, my mother.
 This picture of domestic violence was the result of letters written in French.
 However, once the letters were translated and placed side by side to those written in English, did a different scenario begin to appear.
-One or two letters stated my father slapped his wife once and he admitted to that incident.
-My mother went to the military clinic claiming she had been hit in the eye on one occasion.
-However another letter states that the doctor said my mother’s eye condition was the result of her rubbing it.
-With this said, other documents from a witness stated that when my mother got mad at my father, she would throw pots and pans, shoes and toys at him – he would have to find refuge in another room.
-I never saw any domestic violence situation in the home against my step-mother as I was growing up.
+In one or two letters my father stated that he slapped his wife once.
+At the time, my mother went to the military clinic claiming she had been hit in the eye.
+However, another letter states that the doctor said my mother’s eye condition was the result of her rubbing it.
+With that said, other documents from a witness stated that when my mother got mad at my father, she would throw pots and pans, shoes, and toys at him – he would have to find refuge in another room.
+I never saw any domestic violence situations in the home against my step-mother as I was growing up.

-I had a very difficult time writing this story/novel if you want to call it that.
+I had a difficult time writing this story/novel if you want to call it that.
 It took an emotional toll on me, and sometimes I still shed a tear or two when I read the letters.
-Ironically, during the summer of 2018 I came across a vinyl 78 rpm record.
-When I digitized the record, there was my father’s and step-mother’s voice from 1954 sending me their love – it was difficult for me not to shed tears.
+Ironically, during the summer of 2018, I came across a vinyl 78 rpm record.
+When I digitized the record, there was my father’s and step-mother’s voice from 1954, sending me their love – it was difficult for me not to shed tears.
 I had been sent to the States to live with my paternal grandparents to escape kidnapping attempts from my biological mother; this was their way of communicating with me.
-I could only imagine how I must have felt as a four year boy living apart from the only family I had known.
+I could only imagine how I must have felt as a four-year boy living apart from the only family I had known.

 1954 audio recording from P. Frank to his son Daniel